Matalan: History

+In March 2023, it was announced that former Co-op Food CEO, Jo Whitfield, would be joining Matalan as chief executive.
+Whitfield served in various executive roles at Matalan between 2002 and 2008.

+In October 2024, after only 18 months, Jo Whitfield left the position of CEO to pursue a her own portfolio career.

+Middle East operations

+In the Middle East, the Matalan brand is franchised to BTC Fashion General Trading, based in Qatar.
+BTC have stores in Bahrain, Jordan, Oman, Qatar, Saudi Arabia, Egypt and the United Arab Emirates.
+There is also at least one store in Georgia (at the City Mall, Tbilisi).

+2013 Rana Plaza collapse

-Matalan was among the companies that sourced clothes from the Rana Plaza factory in Bangladesh which collapsed, killing 1,134, in April 2013.
+Matalan was among the companies that sourced clothes from the Rana Plaza factory in Bangladesh which collapsed, killing 1,134 in April 2013.
 In July 2014, they were the focus of a campaign by 38 Degrees and Labour Behind the Label, for failing to contribute to the official compensation fund coordinated by the ILO.
 This was in contrast to some of their main competitors, such as Primark who contributed $9 million.

 After pressure, they announced that they would contribute an undisclosed amount.
 It was later revealed that they had paid £60,000 into the fund, which labour rights campaigns challenged as being an insufficient amount compared with other retailers.

-Structure

-Matalan Retail Limited is a wholly owned subsidiary of Missouri Topco Limited, a holding company which is based in Guernsey, and is controlled by the Hargreaves family.

-In the Middle East, the Matalan brand is franchised to BTC Fashion General Trading, based in Qatar.
-BTC have stores in Bahrain, Jordan, Oman, Qatar, Saudi Arabia, Egypt and the United Arab Emirates.

-There is also at least one store in Georgia (at the City Mall, Tbilisi).